 Buttons are used primarily on action items.
-Some examples include Add, Save, Delete, Sign up.
-Do not use Buttons as navigational elements.
-Instead, use links because it takes the user to a new page and is not associated with an action.
-Each page may have one to two primary buttons.
-Any remaining calls-to-action are represented as secondary buttons.
+Some examples include Add, Save, Delete, and Sign up.
+Each page can have one or two primary buttons.
+Any remaining calls-to-action should be represented as secondary buttons.

 |Secondary||For secondary actions on each page.|